techidaily/site-windows11/source/_posts/resolving-windows-screen-glitches-stabilizing-display.md

  If it's the former, follow the instructions below in order.
 If it's the latter, skip to step five.
 That said, if the advice there doesn't work, check the advice in the other sections too.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 1\.
 Check Your Monitor and Cables

  If you have a flashing screen, the first thing to rule out is the hardware.
 Check all the cable connections from the monitor to the computer—take them out and plug them back in to ensure the cables are secure.